 Respondents would also like more streamlined business operations, more remote work opportunities, and better protection of their rights.

 It’s only a matter of time before these needs are answered by opportunistic companies, and a number of apps are already available to help freelancers and remote teams stay productive.

 - An opportunity for expansion: 71%

 - A non-threat or net-neutral: 21%

 - A threat due to increased competition: 8%

 A recent study analyzed freelancers’ attitudes toward globalization.
-According to the data, most freelancers (71%) view globalization as an opportunity for expansion, with the possibility for greater connection to potential clients and job opportunities.
-Answers could vary based on the types of services the freelancer offers, and how competitive his or her skills are.
+Most freelancers view globalization as a positive, with more potential clients and job opportunities.
+However, outlooks are likely to vary based on the freelancer’s skills and how competitive their industry is.

-Hopefully by now you feel a little more enlightened about this rapidly growing way of life.
-As the data shows, freelancing is quickly evolving to become one of the primary sources of income for people across the globe.
-So whether you’re a client in need of good help, or a worker looking for an additional revenue stream, freelancing offers tremendous opportunity to countless industries.
+Freelancing is quickly evolving to become one of the primary sources of income for people across the globe.
+So whether you’re a client in need of good help, or a worker looking for an extra revenue stream, this more flexible way of working offers a tremendous opportunity to countless industries.